ITensor/website/docs/cppv3/classes/latticebond.md

 - `y1` (Real) &mdash; y coordinate of the first site
 - `x2` (Real) &mdash; x coordinate of the second site
 - `y2` (Real) &mdash; y coordinate of the second site
+- `type` (string) &mdash; string labeling the type of the bond - see [[Functions for Making Lattices|classes/lattice_functions]] for more information of the LatticeBond types returned by each function